Spinning Brownian motion: Main results

 {H_{\vec{g},\alpha} }

 As we have already seen in Lemma \ref{le:spin}, the set of convex combinations of $\vga$ plays a significant role in the characterization of the support of the stationary distribution of spinning Brownian motion.
-We name this set H, and refer to it as the \emph{convex hull of $\kpar{\vga}=\kpar{\vec g(x)\alpha(x)^{-1} : x\in\partial D}$}:

-In Lemma \ref{le:spin}, we have seen that when started on $\overline H$, the spin process $S_t$ lives forever in the closure of this set.
-Moreover, starting the sling at $s\in\RR^d$, the spin process tends to live very close to $\hull$, and thus any stationary distribution must be supported within the closure of $D\times\hull$.
+We named this set $\hull$, and we refer to it as the \emph{convex hull of $\kpar{\vga}=\kpar{\vec g(x)\alpha(x)^{-1} : x\in\partial D}$}.
+In Remark \ref{re:spinhull}, we have seen that when started on $\hull$, the spin process $S_t$ lives forever in the closure of this set.

-We prepare to prove that the stationary distribution, exists, is unique, and its support corresponds to the closure of $D\times\hull$.
+We prepare to prove that the stationary distribution exists, is unique, and its support corresponds to the closure of $D\times\hull$.
 The proof consists of four steps.
 In the first one (Proposition \ref{pr:hitUe}), we use a support theorem and continuity results for the Skorohod map to show that for any given point $z\in D$, $T>0$ and $\e>0$, the probability of $(X_T,S_T)$ to be in a ball of radius $\e$ around the final point $(z,0)$ is positive, no matter what the initial position is.
-In the second step, we use the results of Section \ref{se:excursions} and excursion theory to show how the path of $X_t$ can be decomposed into several excursions, and how spinning Brownian motion up to the first hitting time of a ball $U\sub D$ can be obtained from sBm conditioned on never hitting $U$, and adding a suitable ``last excursion'' that hits $U$.
+In the second step, we use the results of Section \ref{se:excursions} and excursion theory to show how the path of $X_t$ can be decomposed into several excursions, and how spinning Brownian motion up to the first hitting time of a ball $U\sub D$ can be obtained from \sbm\ conditioned on never hitting $U$, adding a suitable ``last excursion'' that hits $U$.
 This construction is then used in the third step to patch together a spinning Brownian motion from several independent spinning Brownian motions $Y^j_t$.
-In the final step, we show how to condition each of the $Y^j$'s on hitting the boundary of $D$ only at certain places and deduce from this that a component of the spin $S_t$ has a density with respect to Lebesgue measure.
-This procedure is detailed in Theorem \ref{th:open0}.
+In the final step, we show how to condition each of the $Y^j$'s on hitting the boundary of $D$ only at certain places, and deduce that the law of $S_t$ is bounded below by a measure which has a density with respect to Lebesgue measure.
+This procedure is detailed in the proof of Theorem \ref{th:open0}.

-\begin{lemma} Let $D$, $\vec{\tau}$ and $\vec{g}$ be as above.
-Let $r,T>0$, and $z \in D$.
-Assume that A1 holds.
+\begin{lemma} Let $D$, $\vec{\tau}, \vec{g}$ and $\alpha$ be as above.
+Let $T>0$, and $z \in D$.
+Assume that \textbf{A1} holds.
 Then, for any $(x_0,s_0)\in\overline D\times\RR^p$ there is $\omega\in C([0,T];\RR^n)$ with bounded variation such that there is a unique $(x,s)\in C([0,T];\overline D\times\RR^p)$ satisfying $(x(0),s(0))=(x_0,s_0)$, $(x(T),s(T)) = (z,0)$, and for $t \in [0,T]$.